romcal/romcal/README.md

 npm run build
 ```

 The frontend library is generated in the `dist` folder, not included in the romcal codebase.
-When built, it contains `romcal.bundle.min.js`, a minified and obfruscated bundle of romcal + all its dependencies wrapped in a UMD module shell that is suitable for being included directly in browsers.
+When built, it contains `romcal.bundle.min.js`, a minified and obfuscated bundle of romcal + all its dependencies wrapped in a UMD module shell that is suitable for being included directly in browsers.

 ## Usage <a name="usage"></a>